itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ## 2.9.4 F1 Score

-Balances precision and recall.
+This section explains the metric used to balance precision and recall.

 ---

 ## 2.9.5 Confusion Matrix

-Shows detailed prediction mistakes.
+This section explains the table used to inspect correct and wrong predictions.

 ---

 ## 2.9.6 Confusion Matrix Example

+This section shows how prediction results are categorized.

 | Actual | Predicted |
 | --- | --- |